2ndSightLab/ai-tracker/fixed.md

 Fixed over past few days

+🟢 PARALLEL PROCESSING IS WORKING!
+I got that done a couple of days ago but was too tired to login and write it down.
+So close and stayed up 24 hours knocking it out.
+Just want to be DONE.

 🟢 Challenging problem getting the scp with account numbers to update in all the right places

 🟢 Dependency configuration graph in org types configuration